|

 me, I certainly see a former boyfriend-turned-stalker depicted on this

 side.
-The draw-dropping stick-figure art, as well as the story, is by Brian
+The draw-dropping stick-figure art, as well as the story, is by

 John Mitchell.

-For comics that are only
+comics that are only

 as big as a Goliath's thumb, I'm giving these two thumbs up!

-In many ways, minicomics
+many ways, minicomics

 are the purest form of comicbook expression.
-Written and drawn in an artistic
+Written and drawn in an

-form of guerilla theatre, they are photocopied and stapled by people who
+form of guerilla theatre, they are photocopied and stapled by people

-genuinely love the artform and see it as a way to present their thoughts
+genuinely love the artform and see it as a way to present their

 and ideas and not just as a way to make their name.
-Whenever I hit a major
+Whenever I hit a

 con, I always put aside a piece of my budget to find and buy new minis.